any-docs/css/content/reference/selectors/_colon_placeholder-shown/index.md

 ### Overflowing text

 When form fields are too small, placeholder text can get cropped in an undesirable way.
-You can use the {{cssxref("text-overflow")}} property to alter the way overflowing text is displayed.
+You can use the `text-overflow` property to alter the way overflowing text is displayed.

 #### HTML